aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will be hungry again in one hour.
+> 🥠 Never do something halfway.
+If you do it w

-Last update: Fri May  9 05:10:12 2025
+Last update: Sat May 10 05:09:15 2025

 ### Let's play! 🎮